strauss02/dikto-backend/README.md

 }
 ```

 As you can see, this response does not contain any definition of that word.
-This is due to the nature of DynanoDB - complex queries can be performed only on secondary global indexes, which contain only 2 columns.
+This is due to the nature of DynamoDB - complex queries can be performed only on secondary global indexes, which contain only 2 columns.
 The client side is aware of that, and uses the random entry returned as a preemptive step before actually looking up the full defintion of a specific word.

 <p align="right">(<a href="#top">back to top</a>)</p>